-When we think of Mont Blanc, we think of excellent climbing, amazing views and incredible snow-capped peaks, but little know about the dark history of Mont Blanc and the once-thriving towns it destroyed in 1892 after the Mont Blanc Massif released a hidden lake within the Tête Rousse Glacier upon the town of Saint-Gervais-les-Bains and the small hamlet of Bionnay.
+When we think of Mont Blanc, we think of excellent climbing, amazing views and incredible snow-capped peaks.
+But few people know about the dark history of Mont Blanc and the once-thriving towns it destroyed in 1892.
+After the Mont Blanc Massif released a hidden lake within the Tête Rousse Glacier upon the town of Saint-Gervais and the small hamlet of Bionnay, disaster struck.

 The 1892 Mont Blanc Catastrophe

-Late in the evening on 11 July 1892, the Tête Rousse Glacier released 200,000 cubic meters of water and ice from within a large pocket hidden within the glacier that had accumulated water over the years, forming what is now called an “englacial lake.”
+Late in the evening on 11 July 1892, the Tête Rousse Glacier released 200,000 cubic meters of water and ice from within a large pocket hidden within the glacier.
+This water had accumulated water over the years, forming what is now called an “englacial lake.”
 At the time, however, this phenomena was virtually unheard of.

 The Threat of Future Englacial Lake Floods

-Englacial lakes are known to be very rare but dangerous natural occurrences, with only a few recent studies conducted on their anatomy, like the one featured in Discovery Channel’s Mont Blanc Mega Flood Disaster special.
-Because of this, where one is located and whether or not one of its walls will fail and produce a catastrophic flood is completely unpredictable.
+Englacial lakes are known to be very rare but dangerous natural occurrences, with only a few recent studies conducted on their anatomy.
+One of these was featured in Discovery Channel’s Mont Blanc Mega Flood Disaster special.

 Saint-Gervais and Bionnay